 To be eligible for the auto rental CDW perk, you’ll need to book and pay for your rental car using your Sapphire card.
 Additionally, whatever name is on your card should be the same name listed as the primary renter of the car.

 If the rental company offers you a collision damage waiver, you should turn it down.
 If you accept the rental company’s waiver, you aren’t eligible for the Sapphire card benefit.
-That means accepting the rental company’s coverage equates to paying an extra fee for coverage you already have.
+In other words, accepting the rental company’s coverage equates to paying an extra fee for coverage you already have.

-The coverage on the Sapphire cards covers most car rentals, but there are a few exclusions to keep in mind.
-You won’t be covered for the following:
+Chase Sapphire car rental insurance covers most car rentals, but there are a few exclusions to keep in mind.
+For example, you won’t be covered for the following with either Chase credit card:

-- Vans designed for more than eight passengers
+- Vans designed for more than nine passengers

 - Rental periods greater than 31 days